IBM/aspera-cli/README.md

 ### macOS

-MacOS 10.13+ (High Sierra) comes with a recent Ruby, so you can use it directly, you will need to install aspera using `sudo` :
+MacOS 10.13+ (High Sierra) comes with a recent Ruby, so you can use it directly, you will need to install aspera-cli using `sudo` :

 ```
-$ sudo gem install aspera
+$ sudo gem install aspera-cli
 ```

 Alternatively, if you use [Homebrew](https://brew.sh/) already you can install Ruby with it: